Scale in design is so important. Get some tips for how to make sure you aren’t making one of the biggest decorating mistakes!

 You can also use height to expand the feel of a small space.
-For instance, in a small bedroom, curtains hung at ceiling height and a tall headboard that stretches up the wall use vertical scale to grow the feel of the room’s size.
+For instance, in a small bedroom, curtains hung at ceiling height, and a tall headboard that stretches up the wall uses scale vertically to grow the feel of the room’s size.

 If you’d like more tips for designing a room, check out: How to Budget for a Room Makeover.